erson/misewe/CONTRIBUTING.md

 1. **Educational Focus**: This project is primarily meant for educational purposes, demonstrating AI capabilities in system-level programming.

-2. **Minimalism**: Misewe is a minimal web server by design.
+2. **Minimalism**: Zircon is a minimal web server by design.
 Contributions should respect this philosophy.

 3. **Documentation**: All contributions should include proper documentation explaining the changes and the reasoning behind them.